aws-samples/aws-stf-core/README.md

 Now, you can start provision your things and ingesting data using the STF IoT Service API.

-### Register your first thing using the STF IoT Service API
+### Register and manage your things using the STF IoT API

 Implementing smart and efficient solutions using the STF requires some design considerations.
 While some of them will be discussed in this section, a whole section is dedicated to these [design considerations](#design-considerations).

 In this section, you will use the STF IoT service of the STF Core unified API to register a thing in the central IoT registry and then check that its entity of type `Device` is stored in its shadow named `Stf-Device` and in the Context Broker.
+You will then explore the capabilities of the STF IoT API.

 You use the tool [Postman](https://www.postman.com/product/what-is-postman/) to send a `POST` request to the `{StfCoreEndpoint}/iot/things` endpoint with the following body: